A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Summary

 \begin{itemize} \item Numerical solution of the two-fluid equations depends on implementation of the coupling term ($p_{\rm cr}{\nabla \cdot \bf{v}}$ or ${\bf v \cdot \nabla}p_{\rm cr}$).
 We show that the different discretizations do not show an identical solution (Figs. \ref{fig:sodcr1_alldiff} and \ref{fig:sodcr1zoom}).
 This is because of the non-negligible and non-unique contribution of the source term involving a derivative at the shock.

-\item We suggest a method (\quotes{\emph{Et+Ecr (Unsplit-pdv)}}, section \ref{sec:method}) for which the solutions are robust to the choice of spatial reconstruction, time-stepping, and the CFL number (see e.g., Fig. \ref{fig:sodcr1}).
+\item We suggest a method (\quotes{\emph{Et+Ecr (Unsplit-pdv)}}, section \ref{subsec:method2}) for which the solutions are robust to the choice of spatial reconstruction, time-stepping, and the CFL number (see Fig. \ref{fig:sodcr1}).
 In order to ensure that the characteristic speed remains within the fastest signal propagation speed, this method demands a slightly higher signal speed than the standard estimate of the two-fluid sound speed (Fig. \ref{fig:sodcr2}).

 \item We show that all methods give an identical solution only when the CR pressure across the shock is fixed {\it by an imposed equation of state}.
 This can be done, for example, by specifying CR pressure in the shocked zones (as done in Fig. \ref{fig:sodcr1zoom}; also see section \ref{subsec:closure}).
-A physically realistic implementation of the CR pressure across a shock is possible by calibrating with kinetic simulations using different upstream parameters. \end{itemize}
+A physically realistic implementation of the CR pressure across a shock is possible by calibrating with kinetic simulations using different upstream parameters.
+In this approach, a shock must be properly identified.
+We suggest the \quotes{\emph{Et+Ecr (Unsplit-pdv)}} method for a robust solution irrespective of whether a subgrid closure is used at shocks. \end{itemize}

 In summary, this work highlights the critical aspects of the two-fluid CR-HD equations.
 Although here we have not discussed the CR-MHD system, these problems are also present there.
 The implementation of CR-MHD will be discussed in a future work.